vanjac/chromatracker-js/README.md

 You can try the current alpha build at [tracker.chroma.zone](https://tracker.chroma.zone/).
 On mobile devices it works best when it's installed as a [PWA](https://www.installpwa.com/from/tracker.chroma.zone).

-**TODO:**

-The UI is currently optimized for small screens and does not scale very well.
-Many features are still missing, see [issues](https://github.com/vanjac/chromatracker-js/milestone/5).
+Many features are still missing, see [issues](https://github.com/vanjac/chromatracker-js/milestone/1).

 ## Development